telerik/kendo-ui-core/docs/aspnet-mvc/nuget-install.md

 > **Important**
 >
-> The `Kendo.Mvc`&mdash;Telerik UI for ASP.NET MVC6&mdash;is a pre-release package that is also available.
+> The `Kendo.Mvc`&mdash;Telerik UI for ASP.NET Core MVC&mdash;is a pre-release package that is also available.

 ## See Also